patricefortin/bitalino/README.md

+Forked from afonsocraposo/bitalino

+This README is from the original repository

+---

 ## Important

 I stopped working in this plugin.
 I'm currently working in the development of a new biosignals acquisition device named "ScientISST".
 Learn more about it here: